hbedle-subsurface/attribute-selector/README.md

 ## This is a living document

-Version 1.4 covers 14 primary geologic targets, 43 attributes, and 6 depositional settings.
-All AASPI program names and output file references have been verified against the official AASPI software documentation (geometric attributes, single trace calculations, spectral attributes, and DQ workflow).
+Version 1 covers 14 primary geologic targets, 43 attributes, and 6 depositional settings.

 Planned additions for future versions include: